IlarionHalushka/ilarionhalushka.github.io/_posts/2021-10-18-Back-To-Office-Back-To-Reality.markdown

 actually working from home and from the office.
 Personally for me it's on **average 1 hour more work when from home** :thinking-face:

+&nbsp;&nbsp;&nbsp; Fun fact: I heard that some companies make employees go to the office to prevent them from working two full-time jobs :)

 ## Pros

 #### Professional